vives-projectwerk-2-2020/particula.devbitapp.be/docs/firmware/README.md

 ### Setting up the development environment

 First of all you will need an development environment for Mbed OS.
-Just pick the right installer for you system [here](https://os.mbed.com/docs/mbed-os/v5.15/tools/installation-and-setup.html).
+Just pick the right installer for you're system [here](https://os.mbed.com/docs/mbed-os/v5.15/tools/installation-and-setup.html).

 ### Clone, install and flash the firmware

 Next clone the project and install the dependencies.
-Then setup your mbed development environment to compile the firmware and flash it.
+Then setup your mbed development environment to compile the firmware and flash it:

 ```PowerShell
 git clone git@github.com:vives-projectwerk-2-2020/Particula-Firmware.git